Hindurable/node-red-contrib-dynamic-websocket/README.md

 - **Name**: Node name displayed in the flow
 - **Default URL**: Initial WebSocket URL to connect to (can be overridden at runtime)
+- **Allow Self-Signed Certificates**: When enabled, allows connections to WebSockets with self-signed or expired certificates

 ## Examples